csh970605/csh970605.github.io/_posts/2023-05-20-Image_Resizing.md

 # What is image Resizing?

-In image resizing, we just change the width and height.
+In image resizing, we simply change the width and height.
 To do image Resizing, we can use<br>
 **cv2.resize(image, dsize(output imagesize), x_scale, y_scale, interpolation)**<br>
 If dsize is None, the output image will be calculated as a function of scaling using x&y scale.